Future of Work9 min read

-Logistics layoff risk is rising fast.
-Learn which roles are most at risk, what skills protect you, and how to advance your career in 2024 and beyond.
+Layoff risk in the logistics sector is rising fast.
+Learn which roles are most at risk, what skills protect you, and how to advance your career in 2026.

 Quick Answer

-According to Bureau of Labor Statistics data, the logistics sector shed over 47,000 jobs in the first nine months of 2024 alone.
-That represents a 3.2% workforce decline — the steepest drop since the 2008 financial crisis.
-Technology roles inside logistics companies face disproportionate cuts as firms pivot from pandemic-era expansion to efficiency-focused operations.
-Amazon, FedEx, UPS, and Convoy have collectively eliminated tens of thousands of positions.
+Bureau of Labor Statistics data through early 2026 shows the logistics sector has shed over 54,000 jobs in the past twelve months.
+That represents a 3.8% workforce decline — the steepest sustained drop since the post-pandemic correction began.
+Technology roles inside logistics companies face disproportionate cuts as firms accelerate from efficiency-focused restructuring into full automation deployment.
+Amazon, FedEx, UPS, and a wave of freight-tech firms have collectively eliminated tens of thousands of positions since 2023.
 Understanding your personal risk profile, building transferable skills, and repositioning your expertise now are the three most effective ways to protect your career and stay ahead of further reductions.

 Why This Matters for Your Career in 2026